mweil372/mweil372/README.md

 ## Hi!

 Welcome to my profile.
 Let me introduce myself: I currently work for KM.ON in Frankfurt.
-I'm employed as a Project Manager.
+I'm employed as ~~a Project Manager~~ the Enablement Center Lead.

-All my professional dedication and passion go to our product, which is a price-winning Inflight-Entertainment System.
+All my professional dedication and passion goes to our product.
-You can use it onboard several airlines' aircraft. (and maybe you already have used it)
+It is a digital ecosystem for the Karl Mayer, a textile machinery manufacturer and it serves. as the basis for all the Industry 4.0 services that enable the SMART TEXTILE MACHINE.

-I mostly work from home for around 2 years now and what I heavily miss is the personal contact with my colleagues and the information exchange, e.g. in the coffee corner (which very often leads to new insights, additional ideas etc.)
+I mostly work from home for more than 2 years now and what I heavily miss is the personal contact
+with my colleagues and the information exchange, e.g. in the coffee corner (which very often leads to new insights, additional ideas etc.)